awemorris/suika3/README.md

     you're shielded from breaking changes in upstream projects.
 We own and control the full stack, so your scripts stay compatible forever.

-Yes, it's OUR language, built just for devs like you ;-)

 ---

 ## Why Suika3?: Our Philosophy